 The day I met Rosita Stevens-Holsey and realized that her mission matched mine-we both wanted to make Pauli Murray's story known to young readers-was definitely a personal highlight.
-The days that I got to touch the same pages that Pauli Murray had touched at the Radcliffe Archives touched me deeply.
-Especially when I touched the pages she had handwritten.
+The days that I got to hold Pauli Murray's correspondence and notes, had touched at the Radcliffe Archives touched me deeply.
+Especially the pages she had handwritten.
 Seeing the telegram she sent Aunt Pauline when she was arrested-don't worry, arrested, won't be home for Easter, let the NAACP know-that was a confirmation of Pauli's personality.
 She didn't mean to start an incident, but once it had started, she was elated.